 This large Ferris wheel actually used to be the biggest of its type globally at the time of its construction in 2012.
 Once at the top, you’ll be 175 feet above the ground.
 This height offers the most expansive views of Puget Sound on one side and the entire city skyline on the other.

-This is one of the top couples things to do in Seattle and would be a great idea for Valentine’s Day date in Seattle.
+This is one of the top couple things to do in Seattle and would be a great idea for a Valentine’s Day date in Seattle.
 Bring along your camera for photos, or live in the moment with your partner while you ascend into the sky.

 Doing this activity during sunset would be ideal, so plan in advance to ensure that you won’t miss it.
-Because the gondolas are enclosed, it also’s a great rainy day activity in Seattle and a fun thing to do in Seattle for an anniversary.
+Because the gondolas are enclosed, it’s also a great rainy day activity in Seattle and a fun thing to do in Seattle for an anniversary.